 Produced in Three Parts

 Produced in three parts called "books," each section of the film represents a distinct period of real Beale Street history.

 - BOOK II (Beale Street 1936-1952)

 - BOOK III (Beale Street 1952-2001)

-The fictional aspect of the film is further emphasized by the subtitles of each part (book) of the trilogy.
-The subtitles describe what happens before, during, and after Hank visits a Beale Street hoodoo lady in the 1940s.
+The subtitles of each book (era) further emphasize the fictional aspect of the trilogy.
+The captions point to events that occur before, during, and after, the fictional character, Hank visits a Beale Street hoodoo lady in the 1940s.

 - BOOK I (Before The Red Ball)